bertuck/d8-modules/README.md

-# KB ENTITY BROWSER :
+# KB Error Pages module:

-* Requires - Drupal 8.6
+Requires - Drupal 8
-* Kenni Bertucat
+Kenni Bertucat

 ## Overview:

-* This module provide an entity browser (image/document/videos), Entity browser image, entity browser document and entity browser ckeditor via full html.
+This module provides two screen configurations to set the 'Title' and the 'Description' for each error pages.
-This modules saves a lot of time in a typical installation.
+This module manage 403 and 404 errors.

-## Important to create a field entity browser :
+##Installation:

-1. Create Media field and select a media type. ex: 'field_image, field_video, field_document'
+* Place this module directory in your modules folder (this will usually be "modules/" for Drupal 8).
-2. Go to Manage Form Display in field settings and select :
+* Go to Manage -> Extend to enable the module.

-    * Widget settings: Entity browser
+* And then you have access to the configuration routes :
-    * Entity browser : Entity browser images or Entity browser documents or Entity browser videos, depend on media type
+    - \Drupal\error_pages\Form\Configuration403Form
-    * Entity display plugin : Rendered Entity
+    - \Drupal\error_pages\Form\Configuration404Form
-    * View mode : Teaser
+* And the website manage /403 and /404.